Skip to main content

 The most cost-effective energy efficiency improvements in Hertfordshire are: cavity wall insulation (£500–£1,500, saves £200–£400 per year on energy bills), loft insulation (£300–£600, saves £150–£300 per year), and air source heat pump installation (£8,000–£15,000 after the Boiler Upgrade Scheme grant, saves £400–£800 per year).
 Solar panels (£6,000–£12,000) generate electricity and can earn income through the Smart Export Guarantee, with a payback period of 8–12 years.

 At TCM Building & Maintenance, we regularly advise clients on which improvements will deliver the best return for their specific property and budget.
-Our team includes architects and structural engineers who understand the local market, and we work with clients before they commit to a project to ensure the investment makes financial sense.
+Our team includes architects and structural engineers who understand the local market, and we work with clients before they commit to a project to ensure the investment makes financial sense — including a ceiling-value check against current Rightmove comparables for their street.

 We offer a free feasibility assessment that includes a realistic view of the value uplift your specific project is likely to deliver.
 Read our Should I Extend or Move? guide for more on the financial case for extending, or contact us to discuss your project.